bgpfix/bgpfix/README.md

 	p.Options.Tstamp = true

-	// add our callback and event handlers p.Options.OnTxRx(print)   // call print() on every BGP message in TX or RX direction p.Options.OnEvent(event)  // call event() on any pipe event
+	// add our callback and event handlers p.Options.OnTR(print)   // call print() on every BGP message in L or R direction p.Options.OnEvent(event)  // call event() on any pipe event

 	// attach a BGP speaker